hemanthkandukuri/cs-go-ui/README.md

 Using Goibibo site.
 In this we will check the Headers, Sign In Frame (which is only accessible from, https://www.goibibo.com/bus/#home) and the colors, alignments, fonts of the elements involved in this.

 ## Framework
-Framework comprises of the following files,
+Framework comprises of the following files.

 1. **BrowserFactory.java** - All the code related to Browsers (Firefox, Chrome, Safari & IE) and the respective driver initialization and setup code.
 2. **Constants.java** - All the constant values are stored here.
 3. **Helpers.java** - Helper functions required for Automation.